Meg Ryan to Direct, Star With David Duchovny in Rom-Com Take ‘What Happens Later’

 The logline for the movie reads: “What if late one snowy night you came face to face with someone from your long ago?
 Someone who once held your secrets, because once, long ago, that person held your heart.”

 The movie follows ex-lovers Willa (Ryan) and Bill (Duchovny) who are reunited for the first time since their split decades prior when they both find themselves snowed in, in-transit, at an airport overnight.
-Willa is still the wilful, independent spirit she once was, free of any ties.
-Bill, recently separated, is reassessing his life and his relationships with his estranged wife and daughter.
-All each wants is to get home, but over the course of the night they find themselves at first reluctantly drawn together yet compelled to revisit their past, along with what could have been and what might well be again.
+Willa is still the wilful, independent spirit she once was, free of any ties, while the recently separated Bill is reassessing his life and his relationships with his estranged wife and daughter.
+All each of them wants is to get home but over the course of the night they find themselves at first reluctantly drawn together yet compelled to revisit their past, along with what could have been and what might well be again.
 But when the versions of their shared history don’t quite add up, where do they go from there?

+The project marks the second directorial credit for Ryan, a doyenne of the American romantic comedy, who helmed and starred in the 2015 movie “Ithaca,” starring the late Sam Shephard and Alex Neustaedter.
+The actor has more recently focused on TV, starring in Lisa Kudrow’s show “Web Therapy” as Karen Sharpe.

 The producers said: “We couldn’t be more thrilled to have the incredible teams at Bleecker Street and HanWay alongside us as we bring this special story to the screen.
 We believe it’s a look at life and love that audiences the world over will relate to and hunger for in these uncertain times when connection and reconciliation feel more important than ever.”